-Dr. William R. Beach is a member of the Sports Medicine & Arthroscopy Team at Tuckahoe Orthopaedics.
-He is also the President of Tuckahoe Orthopaedics.
+Dr. William R. Beach is a member of the Arthroscopy and Sports Medicine Team at Tuckahoe Orthopaedics.
 He received his medical degree from Ohio State University.
 After completing his internship and residency at Washington University School of Medicine, he was awarded a fellowship in Arthroscopy & Sports Medicine at Orthopaedic Research of Virginia in Richmond.
 (A fellowship is an extra year of specialized training that a physician chooses to pursue after completing medical school and residency training.)

-Dr. Beach is actively involved with the Arthroscopy Association of North America and currently serves as 1st Vice President.
+Dr. Beach is actively involved with the Arthroscopy Association of North America having served on its Board of Directors for over 12 years and having served as its president in 2014-2015.
 He has a passion for education and now trains surgeons participating in the same fellowship program that he attended at Orthopaedic Research of Virginia.
-This is one of the largest Sports Medicine & Arthroscopy fellowship programs on the East Coast.
+This is one of the largest Arthroscopy & Sports Medicine fellowship programs on the East Coast.
 Dr. Beach also participates in orthopedic research which has resulted in numerous improvements in arthroscopic surgery.

-Dr. Beach is married and has four children and one grandchild.
+Dr. Beach is married and has four children and six grandchildren.
 He continues to stay active and enjoys playing golf in his free time.

 Bursitis vs. Tendonitis: This Post Explains the Difference